rasoulifarhad/elastic-stack/elasticsearch/recap-docs/boolean-query-recap.md

 >>
 >

-> NOTE:
+**Note:**

 >
->> The bool query takes a `more-matches-is-better` approach, so the score from each matching must or should clause will be added together to provide the final _score for each document.
+> The bool query takes a `more-matches-is-better` approach, so the score from each matching must or should clause will be added together to provide the final _score for each document.
->>
+>